vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ## Single-tenant application

-The single-tenant application method is a bit more tricky and requires us to set up a registered app in the Microsoft Entra ID backend.
+The single-tenant application method is a bit trickier and requires us to set up a registered app in the Microsoft Entra ID backend.
 To do this, we go to the [Azure Portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).
-If this link doesn't work, you can use the regular menu to access Microsoft Entra ID.
+If that link doesn't work, you can always use the regular menu to access Microsoft Entra ID.

 We can find the app registration on the menu on the left and create a new entry: